-Berlau has written about the impact of public policy on entrepreneurship and the investing public for many publications including The Wall Street Journal, New York Times, Politico, Washington Examiner, Investor's Business Daily, National Journal, National Review, American Spectator, and Reason.
+Berlau has written about the impact of public policy on entrepreneurship and the investing public for many publications including The Wall Street Journal, New York Times, Politico, Daily Caller, Washington Examiner, Investor's Business Daily, National Journal, National Review, American Spectator, and Reason.
 He has been cited in The New York Times, Washington Post, Politico, Bloomberg, and Financial Times.
 He is a frequent guest on many radio and television programs including CNBC's "The Call," "Power Lunch" and "Closing Bell," Fox News' "Fox & Friends" and "Your World with Neil Cavuto," and Fox Business' "Cavuto" and "Willis Report."

 Before joining CEI, Berlau was an award-winning financial and political journalist.
 He served as Washington correspondent for Investor's Business Daily and as a staff writer for Insight magazine, published by The Washington Times.
 In 2002, he received Sandy Hume Memorial Award for Excellence in Political Journalism from Washington's National Press Club.
 He was a media fellow at the Hoover Institution in 2003.

 He graduated from the University of Missouri-Columbia in 1994 with degrees in journalism and economics.

 The Washington ExaminerNovember 14, 2014

 One News NowOctober 3, 2014

 January 30, 2015 3:31 PM